-Michael launches his own company MJJ PRODUCTIONS with Bill Bray & Miko Brando as first employees.
+Michael launches his own company MJJ PRODUCTIONS with Bill Bray & Miko Brando as first full time employees.

 MJ wins an unprecedented eight awards including the special award of Merit presented by Diana Ross.
 The ceremony is watched by over sixty millions people.

-Michael & The Jacksons shoot a Pepsi commercial named Street directed by Bob Giraldi and featuring the group dancing in the street with a bunch of kids (including Alfonso Ribeiro & Siggy Jackson) on a Pepsi version of Billie Jean.
+January 24 : Michael & The Jacksons shoot a Pepsi commercial named “Street” directed by Bob Giraldi and featuring the group dancing in the street with a bunch of kids (including Alfonso Ribeiro & Siggy Jackson) on a Pepsi version of Billie Jean.

-During the filming of a second Pepsi commercial named Concert and directed by Bob Giraldi, a pyrotechnic failure causes an accident.
-Michael suffers second and third degree scalp burns but he is saved by Miko Brando and is rushed to to Cedar Sinai Medical Center where his arrival causes a media frenzy.
-All the Jackson family joins him at the hospital but Michael is moved to Brotman Memorial Hospital for treatment at the burn center.
+During the filming of a second Pepsi commercial named “Concert” and directed by Bob Giraldi, a pyrotechnic failure causes an accident.
+Michael suffers second and third degree scalp burns.
+He is saved by Miko Brando and is rushed to to Cedar Sinai Medical Center where his arrival causes a media frenzy.
+All the Jackson family joins him at the hospital.
+Later, Michael is moved to Brotman Memorial Hospital for treatment at the burn center.

 Michael arrives in NYC and takes a suite at the Hemsley Palace.

-Michael goes to the New York Metropolitan Museum of Natural History to receive awards from CBS & The Guineess Book Of World Records to celebrates Thriller as the largest-selling album of all time (25 millions at the time) Among the many guest are Michael’s date for the evening Brooke Schields, & the whole Jackson family.
+February 7 : Michael goes to the New York Metropolitan Museum of Natural History to receive awards from CBS & The Guineess Book Of World Records to celebrates Thriller as the largest-selling album of all time (25 millions at the time) Among the many guest are Michael’s date for the evening Brooke Schields, Andy Warhol & the whole Jackson family (including LaToya, Rebbie & Janet).

 Janet appears in Diff’rent Strokes episode titled “The Wedding Part 2”